-The Code establishes in Section 6041.10 a 10% penalty of the amount not paid of any estimated tax installment.
+Section 6041.10 of the Code establishes a 10% penalty of the amount not paid of any estimated tax installment.
 For these purposes, the estimated tax will be the smaller of:

-- 1) 90% of the tax for the taxable year, including the Additional Tax on Gross Income, or - 2) the larger between: - a) the total tax determined as it results from the preceding year's income tax return, or - an amount equal to the tax computed at the rates and under the law applicable to the taxable year using the data included in the income tax return of the previous year.
+- 1) 90% of the tax for the taxable year, or - 2) the larger between: - a) the total tax determined as it results from the preceding year's income tax return, or - an amount equal to the tax computed at the rates and under the law applicable to the taxable year using the data included in the income tax return of the previous year.

-The previous clause (2) will not be applicable if the previous taxable year was not a 12 month taxable year, or if the corporation filed a tax return for that previous taxable year in which a tax determined was not reflected, without taking into consideration any credit to which it had been entitled, including credits for taxes withheld or paid.
+The previous clause (2) will not be applicable if the previous taxable year was not a 12 month taxable year, or if the corporation filed a tax return for that previous taxable year in which no tax determined was reflected, without taking into consideration any credit to which it had been entitled, including credits for taxes withheld or paid.
 On the other hand, you can take into consideration any credit for taxes paid or accumulated during the taxable year to the United States, its territories and possessions, or any foreign country to which you are entitled.